jfmengels/node-elm-review/README.md

 ## Tooling integration

 If you are interested in using `elm-review` inside a different environment than a terminal (like editors, CI, other Elm tools, ...), check out the documentation for [tooling integration](./documentation/tooling-integration.md).

+## Thanks

+Thanks to @MartinSStewart for working on reducing the file cache size (and therefore speeding up the whole execution).